Jens Berthel Askou

 Jens Berthel Askou (born 19 August 1982) is a Danish professional football manager and former player.
-He is currently the Manager of Scottish Premiership club Motherwell.
+He is currently the manager of Ligue 1 club Toulouse.

-Askou has played for a number of Danish clubs before moving abroad, first to Turkish club Kasımpaşa and then to Norwich City in England, before moving back to Denmark to play for Vejle Kolding and Esbjerg.
+Askou played for Danish clubs before moving abroad, first to Turkish club Kasımpaşa and then to Norwich City in England, before moving back to Denmark to play for Vejle Kolding and Esbjerg.
+After retiring, he moved into coaching and won a domestic double with HB Tórshavn in 2020 before managing clubs in Denmark, Sweden and Scotland, leading Motherwell to European qualification in his only season in charge prior to joining Toulouse in 2026.

-Club career
+Playing career

 Born in Videbæk, Askou began his career at Ikast FS before moving to Holstebro in 2002.
 His performances led to a contract with 1st Division Silkeborg in the summer of 2003, following a successful trial.
 He helped the club regain promotion to the Danish Superliga during his first season, and became a regular for four years.
 In 2007, Askou failed to agree a new deal with SIF, which led to a move to Turkish football with Kasımpaşa.

 Kasımpaşa finished bottom of the 2007–08 Süper Lig, with Askou appearing frequently and scoring twice.
 However, despite Askou's own goal in the playoffs semi-final, the club returned to the top flight at the first attempt in 2008–09.
 His contract was not renewed the following summer.